Jewels of Indochina

 Day 24-From Siem Reap, explore Angkor temples with sunset

-Our exact programme over the next three days may change slightly at our local guide's discretion (to avoid crowds, coincide with sunsets, etc.).
-Angkor was actually a series of cities, built between the 9th and the 13th centuries by the Khmer kings, with a population of 750,000 in its heyday.
-The Angkor complex is spread out over some 155 square kilometres, scattered with magnificent carved stone temples, elegant sculptures and incredible bas reliefs.
-We visit the Rolous group, which are some of the earliest temples.
-In the afternoon we visit the temples of Banteay Srei, a small but beautiful temples with exquisite carvings.
-We end the day at East Mebon, with a visit to Pre Rup temple for sunset.
+It's worth noting that our tour leader might change our itinerary over the next three days to avoid crowds and coincide with the sunset etc. Angkor was a series of cities, built between the 9th and the 13th centuries by the Khmer kings, with a population of 750,000 in its heyday.
+The Angkor complex is spread out over 155 square kilometres, scattered with magnificent carved stone temples, elegant sculptures and incredible bas-reliefs.
+We'll visit the Rolous group, which are some of the earliest temples, as well as the temples of Banteay Srei.
+Finishing up the day at East Mebon, with a visit to Pre Rup temple, we hope to catch the sunset over Angkor.

 25